jamiehadd/covid-ssnmf/README.md

 <b>Requirements to run each script</b>
 <br>
 </p>
 To generate the data set for COVID-Net and use COVID-Net:

-* PyDicom

-* Pandas

-* Jupyter

-* Tested with Tensorflow 1.13 and 1.15

-* OpenCV 4.2.0

-* Python 3.6

-* Numpy

-* Scikit-Learn

-* Matplotlib
+PyDicom, Pandas, Jupyter, Tensorflow 1.15, OpenCV 4.2.0, Python 3.5+, Numpy, Scikit-Learn, Matplotlib
 <br>

 <p align="center">
 <b>Usage</b>
 <br>
 </p>
-An clear guide to how to actually run these scripts
+*A clear guide to how to actually run these scripts

 <br>